mr5z/PropertyValidator/README.md

 }
 ```

-3. If you wish not to use `PropertyInvalid` event to check every time the property have changed, you can also invoke manually the `IValidationService.Validate()`, check the return, if it's false, find the error message using `IValidationService.GetErrorMessage(...)`
+3. If you wish not to use `PropertyInvalid` event to check every time the property have changed, you can also invoke manually the `IValidationService.Validate()`, check the return, if it's false, find the error message using `GetErrorMessage(...)`

 ``` c#
 private void ShowValidationResult()